outraft/find-my-way/README.md

 python etl/ingest_gtfs.py
 ```

-6. Start up the server
+6. Start up the server (we recommend another terminal for this, this is the server.)

 ```
 python api.py
 ```

-7. Start the app (IN THE map_project DIRECTORY)
+7. Start the app (also has to be inside the "map_project" directory)

 ```
 npm start